South Korea official says cannot rule out North's hand in hack of nuclear operator

 "As Twitter's headquarters is based in the United States, we had to seek help from the United States for the probe," he said.

-A Twitter user claimed responsibility for the attacks and demanding the shutdown of three ageing nuclear reactors by Thursday.
+A Twitter user claimed responsibility for the attacks and demanding the shutdown of three aging nuclear reactors by Thursday.
 The post also asked for money in exchange for the leaked data.

 The user, who was described in the post as chairman of an anti-nuclear group based in Hawaii, said more documents from the nuclear operator will be leaked if the reactors are not closed.